SimonThel/fastNLfea/vailidation/finite_element/VALIDATION.md

  [hypoelastic](https://en.wikipedia.org/wiki/Hypoelastic_material) material based on a linear relation between the Cauchy stress and the engineering strain.
 St. Venant-Kirchhoff material model is not implemented in Abaqus.

+ To replicate the results, this folder contains the Matlab and the Abaqus input files.

  # Validation using Literature

  The file `one_element.m` represents the uniaxial bar example in [1] (example 3.8, p.
 170).